LexiPham/dockerfile-wizard/README.md

 **3.** Modify Dockerfile and commit and push your changes

+**4.** Modify .circleci/config.yml with IMAGE_NAME and IMAGE_TAG

 Once the build has finished, your image will be available at `http://hub.docker.com/r/DOCKER_USERNAME/IMAGE_NAME` and can be used in other projects building on CircleCI (or anywhere else!).
 The Dockerfile for your image will be stored as an artifact in this project's `build` job.

 ### How it works

-1. CircleCI builds your Docker image from the Dockerfile, deploys it using your Docker credentials.
+CircleCI builds your Docker image from the Dockerfile, deploys it using your Docker credentials.